algolia/algoliasearch-client-cmd/README.md

 You can also generate user API keys to control security.
 These API keys can be restricted to a set of operations or/and restricted to a given index.

-To list existing keys, you can use `listUserKeys` method:
 ```sh
 # Lists global API Keys
 algoliasearch-cmd.sh getACL